The Earth Is a Sinful Song

-The Earth Is a Sinful Song (Maa on syntinen laulu) is a 1973 Finnish drama film directed by Rauni Mollberg and based on the novel Maa on syntinen laulu by late Finnish author Timo K. Mukka.
+The Earth Is a Sinful Song, The earth of our ancestors (Maa on syntinen laulu) is a 1973 Finnish drama film directed by Rauni Mollberg and based on the novel Maa on syntinen laulu by late Finnish author Timo K. Mukka.
 It was entered into the 24th Berlin International Film Festival.
 The film was also selected as the Finnish entry for the Best Foreign Language Film at the 46th Academy Awards, but was not accepted as a nominee.
 It was the most successful film in Finland between 1972 and 1976.